rasiimwe/rasiimwe/README.md

 -   [4 Example Projects](#Example-Projects)

 ## Background:
-I come from an IT background that heavily revolved around working with computer networks, information systems, computer programming, Linux and Windows systems administration and working with databases.
+I come from an IT background that heavily revolved around computer programming (C++, Java, Python), database management systems (MySQL and PostgreSQL), discrete and computational mathematics, statistics, data and computer networks (CCNA/Cisco instructor as well), network socket programming in Java, information systems (with PHP and MySQL), Web services, information and network security, software engineering, Linux and Windows systems administration, business intelligence and data warehousing and project planning and management.
 I have a Bachelor of Science degree in Information Technology and a Master's degree in Information Technology.
 My love for Biology drove me into Bioinformatics, a powerful interdisciplinary field that develops computational methods and software tools for understanding big and complex biological data.
-I currently hold a data-science driven Master of Science degree in Bioinformatics and working my way towards gaining more experience in machine learning and artificial intelligence.
+I currently hold a data-science driven Master of Science degree in Bioinformatics and working my way towards gaining more experience in machine learning and artificial intelligence 💪.

 ## Research
 [<img align ="left" src="https://github.com/STAT545-UBC-students/hw01-rasiimwe/blob/master/Plugins/gif1.gif" width="300" height="300"/>](https://github.com/STAT545-UBC-students/hw01-rasiimwe/blob/master/Plugins/gif1.gif)